microsoft/tilecode/manual.md

 With these rules in place, you should be able to transport fish from the pond on the right to the pond on the left.

-# Sharing Your TileWorld Games {#sharing}
+# Sharing Your TileCode Games {#sharing}

-The easiest way to share a TileWorld game you have created on an Arcade device is to copy the UF2 file from your device and share it with your friend.
+The easiest way to share a TileCode game you have created on an Arcade device is to copy the UF2 file from your device and share it with your friend.
 The UF2 file includes the flash settings in which your games are stored.
 When your friend copies this UF2 file to their Arcade device, they will get the games you created.
 Keep in mind that if your friend's Arcade device is not the same as yours, this may not work.

 # Having Problems? {#issues}

-Please file a [GitHub issue](https://github.com/microsoft/tileworld/issues) if you encounter a problem with TileWorld.
+Please file a [GitHub issue](https://github.com/microsoft/tilecode/issues) if you encounter a problem with TileCode.